11-year-old girl who met Drake recovering after successful heart transplant

 Drake visited Sofia there after seeing a video of her dancing in a hospital hallway to his song, "In My Feelings."
 The video inspired a viral dance craze.

-Doctors said Sofia’s 12-hour surgery went extremely well, although the first 48 hours after are critical.

-A Facebook video shows Sofia being told of the transplant on Sunday and then exclaiming “I’m getting a heart, Mom?
-Oh my God!”
+On Sunday, a Facebook video showed Sofia being told of the transplant and then exclaiming "I'm getting a heart, Mom?
+Oh my God!"

+Cardiologist, Dr Carl Backer, said Sofia's 12-hour surgery went extremely well, although the first 48 hours after are critical.

+“The new donor heart went in very well,” he said.
+“She was taken off the heart lung machine with new donor heart pumping just fine and honestly, it went as smoothly as one could hope.”

+If all continues to go well, Sophia could be heading home in 3-4 weeks.